Top 10 Rules Of Bowling

 4. The ball cannot come out of the gutter

-Although it isn't a common occurrence, a ball may occasionally be rolled in the gutter and bounces out in order to knock down some pins almost miraculously.
-Even though most people when playing recreationally will see this as a miracle from the bowling gods but it is actually against the rules and the pins do not count that got knocked over by the ball after it jumped out of the gutter.
+Although it isn't a common occurrence, a ball may occasionally be rolled in the gutter and manage to bounce out and knock down some pins.
+Most recreational bowlers will see this as a lucky break, however, it is actually against the rules in competitions, and the pins that were knocked over will not count towards the bowler's score.
 This is because the gutter is considered out of bounds and once the ball is out of bounds, it cannot come back in.
 The ball no longer counts and any pins that were knocked over are put back up.
 Even though this is very rare, it is a crucial rule in competitive bowling that keeps players from debating the legitimacy of their opponents' bowls.

 5. The ball cannot be altered during the game

 During any bowling match, a bowler may not alter their ball in any way.
 However, they can change it before and after each game.
 This is to avoid cheating and prevent bowlers from using substances that may alter the ball to give them an unfair advantage during the game.
 Some bowlers will polish their bowling balls beforehand in order to make them shiny and smooth on one side and rough on the other.
 This can help to make the ball spin better.
 Any alterations to bowling balls must be done before the match starts, or the bowler may be disqualified in competitive matches.